comdata/HomeAutomation/README.md

 The UI is based on OpenUI5 http://openui5.org .
 The frontend gets update via Websockets from the backend.

+Activities can be scheduled by an integrated scheduler.

 Any comments are welcome.